waltligon/orangefs/doc/design/handle-allocator.md

 \maketitle

     $Id: handle-allocator.tex,v 1.1 2003-01-24 23:29:18 pcarns Exp $

 # Trove DBPF Handle Allocator

 ## Introduction

-The Trove interface gives out handles -- unique identifiers to trove objects.
+The Trove interface gives out handles – unique identifiers to trove objects.
 In addition to being unique, handles will not be reused within a configurable amount of time.
 These two constraints make for a handle allocator that ends up being a bit more complicated than one might expect.
-Add to that the fact that we want to serialize on disk all or part of the handle allocator's state, and here we are with a document to explain it all.
+Add to that the fact that we want to serialize on disk all or part of the handle allocator’s state, and here we are with a document to explain it all.

 ### Data Structures